X9elysium/X9E/content/_index.md

 #speciality
 speciality:
   primary:
-    title: You Will Not Miss Your All Misunderstandings
+    title: IT Consulting for Business Growth
-    subtitle: PRIMARY SPECIALITY
+    subtitle: OUR PRIMARY SPECIALITY
-    description: Protect your design vision and leave nothing up to interpretation with interaction recipes.
-Quickly share and access all your team members interactions by using libraries, ensuring consistency throughout the.
+    description: We provide expert IT consulting services to help you harness the power of technology for business growth.
+Our team works closely with you to understand your business needs and develop strategic IT solutions.
     image: /images/features-01.png
   secondary:
-    title: Say Hello To No-Code The Advance Creation
+    title: Ecommerce Solutions for New Brands
-    subtitle: SECONDARY SPECIALITY
+    subtitle: OUR SECONDARY SPECIALITY
-    description: From the simplest of interactions to those that use Excel-gradeing formulas, ProtoPie can handle them all.
-Make mind-blowing of New interactions everyday without ever having to write any new code.
+    description: We offer specialized services for new ecommerce brands.
+From website development to customized product creation, we provide the tools you need to build a successful online presence.
     image: /images/features-02.png